Turtlecute33/Lnurl-donation-button/README.md

 - Integration of Bitcoin and Lightning Network donation buttons.
 - Customizable appearance to fit your website's design.
-- Lightning node not required
+- Lightning node not required.

 ## Usage